View project

 Drag

-Edition is a design-led venture studio for startups born in New Zealand.
-We partner with Kiwi founders to validate early-stage ideas, launch an MVP, and find product-market fit.
+Edition Ventures is a design-led venture studio for tech startups born in New Zealand.

 After supporting 100+ high-growth tech startups, we wanted to do more than deliver great work.
 So we started Edition Ventures; a venture studio backing ambitious Kiwi entrepreneurs.